USS Kalinin Bay: Coming under heavy fire

 At 0830, five enemy destroyers steamed over the horizon off her starboard quarter.
 The closing ships opened fire from about 14,500 yards, and, as screening ships engaged the cruisers and laid down concealing smoke, Kalinin Bay shifted her fire, and, for the next hour, traded shots with Japan's Destroyer Squadron 10.
-Many salvos exploded close aboard or passed directly overhead, and, though no destroyer fire hit Kalinin Bay directly, she took ten more 8 inch hits from the now-obscured cruisers.
+Many salvos exploded close aboard or passed directly overhead, and, though no destroyer fire hit Kalinin Bay directly, she took ten more 8-inch (203 mm) hits from the now-obscured Haguro.
 One shell passed through the flight deck and into the communications area, where it destroyed all the radar and radio equipment.